sll552/CorsairLED-MB-Plugin/README.md

 # README #
 This Repo contains the CorsairLED Musicbee Plugin.
-The Plugin aims too provide support for visualisation on Corsair RGB LED Devices using the CUE SDK.
+The Plugin aims to provide support for visualisation on Corsair RGB LED Devices using the CUE SDK.

-# 3rd Party Libs used#
+# 3rd Party Libs #
 * CUE.NET